GoaGit/uniforms-graphql/README.md

 Minimal repo to demonstrate issue with Uniforms v3 and graphql

 Install Meteor version 1.11
+Run `meteor npm install`
-run `meteor` from the command line in a terminal in the root folder of the project
+Run `meteor` from the command line in a terminal in the root folder of the project